Scene Prior Filtering for Depth Super-Resolution: Introduction

-Drawing from the observations above, we design a Scene Prior Filtering Network (SPFNet) to reduce texture interference and enhance edge accuracy.
-Specifically, we first employ large-scale models, \textit{i.e.}, Omnidata~\cite{eftekhar2021omnidata} and SAM~\cite{kirillov2023segment}, to generate normal and semantic priors from RGB input.
-An all-in-one prior propagation (APP) is introduced, which computes the similarity between multi-modal scene priors, \textit{i.e.}, RGB, normal, semantic, and depth, to weaken the texture interference.
-In addition, we present a one-to-one prior embedding (OPE) that sequentially incorporates each single-modal prior into depth using Mutual Guided Filtering (MGF), further diminishing the interference and enhancing edges via normal and semantic.
+Drawing from the observations above, we design a novel scene prior filtering network (SPFNet) to reduce texture interference and enhance edge accuracy.
+Specifically, we first employ large-scale models~\cite{eftekhar2021omnidata,kirillov2023segment} to generate normal and semantic priors from RGB input.
+An all-in-one prior propagation (APP) is introduced, which computes the similarity between multi-modal scene priors, \textit{i.e.}, RGB, normal, semantic, and depth, to weaken the interference.
+In addition, we present a one-to-one prior embedding (OPE) that sequentially incorporates each single-modal prior into depth using mutual guided filtering (MGF), further diminishing the interference and enhancing edges via normal and semantic.
 The MGF comprises a bidirectional path, that is, prior-to-depth filtering and depth-to-prior filtering.
-The prior-to-depth filtering is to transfer the accurate structural components from scene priors to depth.
-Conversely, the depth-to-prior filtering leverages depth knowledge to accentuate the edges of these scene priors, while downplaying the undesired textures.
+The prior-to-depth filtering transfers the accurate structural components from scene priors to depth.
+Conversely, the depth-to-prior filtering leverages depth knowledge to accentuate edges of these scene priors while downplaying the undesired textures.

-As a result, Fig.~\ref{fig:FilterKernel}(g) and (h) show that, the kernels produced by our SPFNet are largely resistant to interference and exhibit precise edges.
-Furthermore, Fig.~\ref{fig:FilterKernel}(i) shows that the distribution of our normal and semantic filter kernels aligns more closely with the ground truth, as compared to DKN and DAGF.
-The main contributions of this work are: \begin{itemize} \item To address the issues of texture interference and edge inaccuracy in DSR, we are pioneering the incorporation of scene priors from large-scale models. \item We propose SPFNet, which recursively implements the novel APP, OPE, and MGF to further diminish the texture interference and enhance edges. \item Extensive experimental results demonstrate that our SPFNet achieves superior performance, reaching the state of the art. \end{itemize}
+As a result, Fig. \ref{fig:FilterKernel}(g) and (h) show that the kernels produced by our SPFNet are largely resistant to interference and exhibit precise edges.
+Furthermore, Fig. \ref{fig:FilterKernel}(i) shows that the distribution of our normal and semantic filter kernels aligns more closely with the GT, as compared to DKN and DAGF.

+The main contributions of this work are: \begin{itemize} \item To address the issues of texture interference and edge inaccuracy in DSR, we are pioneering the incorporation of scene priors from large-scale models. \item We propose SPFNet, which recursively implements the novel all-in-one prior propagation, one-to-one prior embedding, and mutual guided filtering to further diminish texture interference and enhance edges. \item Extensive experiments on both real-world and synthetic datasets demonstrate that our SPFNet achieves superior performance, reaching the state-of-the-art. \end{itemize}